Get With The Guidelines® Stroke

 Earning a spot on the clot-busting honor roll.

-A thrombolytic, or clot-busting agent, tPA is the only drug approved by the U.S. Food and Drug Administration for the urgent treatment of ischemic stroke.
-If given intravenously in the first three hours after the start of stroke symptoms, tPA has been
+A thrombolytic, or clot-busting agent, is the only drug class approved by the U.S. Food and Drug Administration for the urgent treatment of ischemic stroke.
+If given intravenously in the first three hours after the start of stroke symptoms, thrombolytics significantly reverse the effects of stroke and reduce permanent disability.

 Helping patients during a ‘teachable moment’